jordles/notes/Python.md

 Naming rules and conventions
 When assigning names to objects, programmers adhere to a set of rules and conventions which help to standardize code and make it more accessible to everyone.
 Here are some naming rules and conventions that you should know:

+Python variables cannot have spaces, tabs, special characters, or keywords.

+Names must be made up of only letters (a-z, A-Z), numbers (0-9), and underscores (_).

 Names cannot contain spaces.

 Names may be a mixture of upper and lower case characters.